Oldsmobile Omega

 The Oldsmobile Omega is a compact car manufactured and marketed from 1973 to 1984 by Oldsmobile, as the brand's most affordable, entry level vehicle — across three distinct generations.

 The first two generations of the Omega used rear-wheel-drive configuration, as a badge engineered variant of the Chevrolet Nova.
-The third generation was marketed from 1980–1984 in a front-wheel-drive, as a variation of the Chevrolet Citation.
+The third generation was marketed from 1980 to 1984 in a front-wheel-drive, as a variation of the Chevrolet Citation.

 The omega nameplate derived from the last letter of the Greek alphabet.

 First generation (1973–1974)

 The Omega was one of three X-body Chevrolet Nova clones.
 It and the Buick Apollo were introduced in 1973; the Pontiac Ventura had been introduced in 1971.
 Naturally it shared the Nova's body and many of its mechanicals, but it had its own unique nose and tail, and, being an Oldsmobile, it had a little fancier trim than the Nova.
 It even borrowed the Nova's dashboard, but Olds added woodgrain trim to it for a more upscale look.

 The front grille sported Oldsmobile's trademark split "waterfall" grille design, round headlights set into square recesses, and parking lights directly below in the bumper.
 Body styles mirrored that of the Nova, including a 2-door coupe, 3-door hatchback, or a 4-door sedan.

 Engine choices were the standard Chevy-built 4.1-litre (250 cid) I6 with a 3-speed manual transmission standard, with a 4-speed manual or a 2- or 3-speed automatic optional.
 The lone V8 was Oldsmobile's 5.7 L (350 cid) "Rocket" V8, which had a 4-speed manual as standard with the 3-speed automatic optional.
 V8 models with the fifth VIN digit being the letter "K" received a 4-barrel Rochester carburetor.
 All other V8 engines received the standard 2-barrel version.
 There were also 53 "Doctor Oldsmobile Omega" built in 1973.
 All were V8's built in Van Nuys, California and were sold at Century Oldsmobile in Van Nuys, California.
 This decal option was canceled in 1974.

 There were few changes in 1974.
 There was a base model and the upper-level Brougham and the S option was added.
 The parking lights were relocated inboard below the grille instead of the headlights and there was a new rear bumper design which met the federal government's new 5-mph impact standards.
 The 2-speed Powerglide transmission was dropped.